mugilan1399-arch/credit-risk-default-prediction-and-credit-scoring/README.md

    - Found a second defect: rare extreme outliers (e.g. a borrower earning $1.56M/month) get diluted toward their bin's average, a tradeoff of any binned               scorecard, not something more bins can fix.
    - Added a review flag (reconstruction error > one PDO cycle) to manually isolate borrowers the table misrepresents instead of trusting blindly — 1.16% of            borrowers flagged, concentrated in tier E.

+**Part 3**
+ 1. Defined asset correlations, risk-weight function and stated the PD and LGD input floors.
+ 2. Plotted the 3 curves corresponding to other retail, QRRE and mortgage.
+ 3. Derived the approve/decline cutoff by solving for break-even interest rate and taking maximum of the boxplots.

 ## Honest scope / limitations

 **Part 1**: